 At an election rally in 2019, PM Narendra Modi thunderously proclaimed that he had fulfilled the promise that garnered him the support of army veterans in 2013—One Rank, One Pension (OROP).
-Army veterans, however, disagree with the Prime Minister’s self assessment.
-They have challenged the Union government’s OROP policy at the Supreme Court, arguing that it is realistically a One Rank Different Pensions policy.
+Army veterans, however, disagreed with the Prime Minister’s self assessment.
+They challenged the Union government’s OROP policy at the Supreme Court, arguing that it was realistically a One Rank Different Pensions policy.

 OROP means that all army officers retiring at the same rank after the same period of service will get the same pension, irrespective of which year they retired.
 Pensions are calculated as a percentage of the last salary drawn by an officer.
 To ensure OROP, it is essential that the pensions of older veterans who retired earlier is increased whenever the salaries of younger officers are increased.